cbattista/how_to_make_a_tutorial/README.md

 cd how_to_make_a_tutorial

-There will be a file called README.md - this is the file that contains your tutorial is written in.
+There will be a file called README.md - this is the file that contains the study materials for your tutorial.
+There will also be a file called tut.json - this contains meta-information about your tutorial and your test materials.

 4 - Now we need to connect things to github.
 Log into github and create a repository with the same name (in my case, it's needs to be called how_to_make_a_tutorial).